ilaborie/devfest-toolkit/README.md

 ## What

-Tools for working with [Confrerence Hall](https://conference-hall.io/) data, and publish these data to a Web Site or Konfetti) data, and publish these data to a Web Site
+Tools for working with [Confrerence Hall](https://conference-hall.io/) data, and publish these data to a Web Site

+Note: It's being design to work with the [devfest-theme-hugo](https://github.com/GDGToulouse/devfest-theme-hugo).

 ## Usage